Sangathamizhan1810/sanga-portfolio/README.md

-Use this link to view the project : "https://sanga-portfolio.vercel.app/"
+Use this link to view the project : "https://sangathamizhan1810.github.io/sanga-portfolio/" or  (older) "https://sanga-portfolio.vercel.app/"

 or else ,